bacasss/macropad/README.md

+NOTE: for latest images, scroll down.
+I think these old images still have some value to this haha

 this is a 3x4 macropad, utilising 12 keys wired via matrix wiring with a rotary encoder and an oled display. the main microcontroller is a seeed studio xiao rp2040.

 this is the first (well second time including the 1 x 3 example) creating a pcb and it was so fun learning, drawing and arranging the components and it took so long but i feel that its a vital skill that i'll definately need to touch on again